Becoming a Missionary

 What the missionary is learning about ministry.

-The missionary’s dreams and ideas for the ministry.
+The missionary family’s dreams and ideas for the ministry.

 Financial Support

-Missionaries are to be financially supported.
+Missionaries are to be supported financially.
 1 Corinthians 9:1-14

-God has directed that ministers are to be financially supported so that they can minister.
+God has directed that ministers are to be supported financially so they can serve.

-Missionaries need God to provide for their needs through His people so that they can do the ministry.
+Missionaries need God to provide for their needs through His people.

 Their financial support should come from churches and individual believers.

-The more believers and churches that they have who are receiving their monthly reports, the more likely it will be that believers and churches will be praying for them and financially supporting them.
+The more believers and churches that receive their monthly reports, the more likely that they will pray for and financially support them.

-Some missionaries may choose to intentionally forgo financial support.
+Some missionaries may choose to forego financial support.

 1 Corinthians 9:15-27

 Sometimes the people to whom the missionary is ministering lack a good work ethic.
-Therefore, it might be to their benefit to see the missionary work with the missionary’s own hands to learn from the missionary’s good work ethic.
+Therefore, it might be to their benefit to see the missionary work with his own hands so they can learn from his good work ethic.

-Sometimes the people to whom the missionary is ministering may think that they own the missionary or somehow are earning their salvation by financially supporting the missionary.
+Sometimes the people the missionary serves may think that they own him or are somehow earning their salvation by financially supporting him.
 Therefore, it might be best for them if the missionary does not receive financial support from them.

-Sometimes the people to whom the missionary is ministering may think that the missionary is charging them to hear the Gospel from the missionary.
-Therefore, it might be best for them and the missionary that the missionary does not receive financial support for them.
+Sometimes the people the missionary serves may think that the missionary is charging them to hear the Gospel.
+Therefore, it might be best for them and the missionary that he does not receive financial support from them.

-Sometimes earning an extra income, that does not hinder the missionary from doing the work of the ministry, may allow the missionary to financially support other missionary work.
+Sometimes earning an extra income (that does not hinder him from doing the work of the ministry) may allow the missionary to support other ministries financially.

 Additional Thoughts: